MTDOJRP/docs/README.md

-# 📚 KCDOJRP Docs
+# 📚 KCRP
+## Welcome to the KCDOJRP Documentation!

-#### 🔗 These docs can be found at [docs.KCDOJRP.com](https://docs.KCDOJRP.com)
+#### 🔗 These docs can be found at <a href="https://docs.kcdojrp.com" target="_blank">doc.kcdojrp.com</a>
-#### 🖋️ Anyone is able to edit and add to the documentations.
+#### 🖋️ Anyone is able to edit and add to our documentation!

-### ✍️ If you want to contribute to our docs by adding more information or maybe just fixing a typo do the following:
+### ✍️ If you want to contribute to our docs and add more information or maybe just fix a typo, here is a useful guide to get started:
+- If you don't already have one, You will need to create a Github account.
+You can sign up [Here](https://github.com/signup?ref_cta=Sign+up&ref_loc=header+logged+out&ref_page=%2F%3Cuser-name%3E%2F%3Crepo-name%3E&source=header-repo&source_repo=MTDOJRP%2Fdocs)

-1. At the top right click "[**Fork**](https://github.com/MTDOJRP/docs/fork)", Than **Create Fork**.
+1. Click [**Fork**](https://github.com/MTDOJRP/docs/fork), Than **Create Fork** to get started!

-2. On this fork you can now modify the pages as you please, However this will not update on the website just yet!
+2. Now on this fork you can now modify the pages as you please, You can add new information, fix issues, and more!
+However this will not update on the website just yet!

-3. To update on the website come back to the [**original repo**](https://github.com/MTDOJRP/docs)
+3. To make your changes on the website come back to the [**original repo**](https://github.com/MTDOJRP/docs)

 4. Click "[**Pull Requests**](https://github.com/MTDOJRP/docs/pulls)" and Create **New Pull Request**

-5. Add a comment of what you did Ex.
-"Fixed There instead of Their" or 'Updated DIscord Invite link"
+5. Add a comment of what you did.
+For example; "Fixed There instead of Their" or 'Added new information to LEO page"

 6. Our team will review your changed and approve or deny them, If they are denied our team will leave a comment of why.